The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Next-Generation Matrix for Petri Nets

-First, think of places in Petri nets the same way that you might think about compartments in ODEs.
-Then we assume we have a Petri net model for a disease that fits the definition of VAPN or SPN laid out in Section \ref{sec:PN_review}.
+In a Petri Net, places are the nodes that hold tokens, representing subpopulations or the state of the system.
+Then, for the purpose of our framework, it is helpful to think of places in Petri Nets the same way that you might think about compartments in ODEs.
+Note that in systems biology a ``compartment'' in a Petri Net is a way to group related places and transitions within a larger Petri Net \cite{heiner2009standardised}.
+Then, we assume we have a Petri Net model for a disease that fits the definition of VAPN or SPN outlined in Section \ref{sec:PN_review}.
 Assume that each transition can fire once per time step.
-Define the total amount infected places in the Petri net model as $T$.
-Thus, the infected places are defined as $I_1, I_2,...,I_T$.
-As a note, we define all places as $P$ and they are labeled $P_{1},...,P_L$, where $L$ is total number of places and $T\leq L$.
+This assumption does not lead to a loss of generality because the framework's core calculation relies on the rate of change in token flow, which applies to both the functional arc weights in deterministic VAPNs and the continuous-time firing rates in SPNs.
+The ``time step'' serves as a conceptual unit for a state update rather than a rigid constraint on the model's dynamics.
+Define the total number of infected places in the Petri Net model as $Q$.
+Thus, the infected places are defined as $I_1, I_2,\ldots, I_Q$.
+As a note, we define all places as $P$ and they are labeled $P_{1},\ldots, P_L$, where $L$ is the total number of places and $Q\leq L$.
 We define $t_{N}$ as a transition with an input arc coming from a non-infected place and an output arc going to an infected place.
-With $w(t_{N_{j,...,k}}, I_i)$ being the sum of all arcs weights $j,...,k$ from arcs going from non-infected places going to an infected place $I_i$ for VAPN or the net sum of all rate equations $j,...,k$ for arcs from transitions with input arcs from non-infected places and output arcs going to infected places $I_i$ for SPN.
-Let $x=(x_1,…,x_n)^t$, with each $x_i\geq 0$, be the number of tokens in each place, being the Petri net equivalent of population in each compartment in an ODE.
+With $w(t_{N_{j,\ldots,k}}, I_i)$ being the sum of all arcs weights $j,\ldots,k$ from arcs going from non-infected places going to an infected place $I_i$ for VAPN or the net sum of all rate equations $j,\ldots,k$ for arcs from transitions with input arcs from non-infected places and output arcs going to infected places $I_i$ for SPN.
+Let $x=(x_1,…,x_n)^t$, with each $x_i\geq 0$, be the number of tokens in each place, which is the Petri Net equivalent of population in each compartment in an ODE.
 Then we define $\mathcal{F}_i(x)$ to be the rate at which tokens move into infected places.
 For the variable arc weight PN, this rate refers to the arc weights.

-This is represented in matrix form by
+The following provides the clear formal algorithm for distinguishing new infection arcs ($F$) from other state change arcs ($V$).
+First, let the set of all places be partitioned into infected places, $P_I$, and non-infected places, $P_N$.
+We then define an infection transition $t \in T$ as any transition that has at least one input arc from a place in $P_N$ and at least one output arc to a place in $P_I$.
+Let the set of all such infection transitions be $T_{inf}$.
+From this formal definition, we construct the matrices $F$ and $V$: \begin{itemize} \item {For $F$: For any infected place $p_i \in P_I$, we define $\mathcal{F}_i(x)$ as the rate of all new infections entering $p_i$, which is the net inflow from all infection transitions $t_j \in T_{inf}$.
+The matrix $\mathcal{F}(x)$ is composed of these $\mathcal{F}_i(x)$ terms.} \item {For $V$: Conversely, $\mathcal{V}_i(x)$ represents the net rate of all other transfers affecting place $p_i$.
+This is calculated as the rate of all outflows from $p_i$ (to any place) minus the rate of all inflows to $p_i$ from other infected places $p_k \in P_I$.} \end{itemize}